 Again, he has a request – listen to my heart’s cry.
 I’m sure all of us have prayed something similar to that – a prayer of deep need spoken in the dark while searching for light.
 He follows the request with the affirmation of God’s love and then another request – “breathe life into me again by the revelation of your justice.”
 I love the part about asking God to breathe His life into me.
 However, asking for that by the revelation of God’s justice seems strange to me so I looked at other translations.

 New Living said it this way, “In your faithful love, O Lord, hear my cry; let me be revived by following your regulations.”
 Again, I have never thought of laws or regulations as a source of revival!
 The Hebrew word used, kə·miš·pā·ṭe·ḵā, is actually justice.
 God’s justice is sure, unchanging and, for Christians, His justice was executed through the blood of Jesus.
-We can rely on His justice because it is always correct and this can truly bring God’s breath of life into us because we understand the firm foundation God has placed us on.
+We can rely on His justice because it is always correct and this can truly bring God’s breath of life into us because we understand the firm foundation God has placed us on and find we are more devoted to God.

 Devotion to God’s True and Unchanging Word